History of Arthur McElhone Reserve

 Arthur McElhone Reserve is at the corner of Billyard and Onslow avenues, Elizabeth Bay, in front of Elizabeth Bay House.

 Elizabeth Bay House was built for Colonial Secretary Alexander Macleay from 1835 to 1838.
 Even before it was built, work began on the landscaping and elegant outdoor entertainment was held here from 1829.
+Indeed, the cost of the landscaping works was so heavy that it served as a constraint on the completion of the house.

-Indeed the cost of the landscaping works was so heavy that it served as a constraint on the completion of the house.
-This was the lawn area within the carriage loop, which provided clear views out to the harbour, while at the same time enabling Elizabeth Bay House to be viewed as an elegant marine villa in a wild, picturesque setting from the harbour.
-The scene featured in several Conrad Martens paintings and the lawn was famous from the 1840s for its massed bulbs from the Cape of Good Hope, brought by the Macleays and visiting botanists.
+The park is sited on the lawn area within the original carriage loop in front of Elizabeth Bay House.
+This location provided clear views out to the harbour, while at the same time enabling the building to be viewed as an elegant marine villa in a wild, picturesque setting from the harbour.
+The scene was featured in several Conrad Martens paintings and the lawn was famous from the 1840s for its massed bulbs from the Cape of Good Hope, brought by the Macleays and visiting botanists.
 These included ixias, sparaxias and freesias.

 An historic photo of grass and a small bridge.